devonfaraday/Alarm/README.md

 It is best practice to make table view cells reusable between apps.
 As a result, you will build a `SwitchTableViewCell` rather than an `AlarmTableViewCell` that can be reused any time you want a cell with a switch.
 You will create outlets and actions from Interface Builder in this custom cell, and create an `alarm` property with a `didSet` observer used to populate the cell with details about the alarm.

-1. Add a new `SwitchTableViewCell.swift` as a subclass of UITableViewCell.
-2. Configure the prototype cell in the Alarm List Scene in `Main.storyboard` to be an instance of `SwitchTableViewCell`
-3. Design the prototype cell as shown in the screenshots: two labels, one above the other, with a switch to the right.
-    * note: Stack views are great.
-Think about using a horizontal stack view that has a vertical stack view inside of it, and a switch inside of it.
-Then the vertical stack view will have two labels in it
-4. Create an IBOutlet to the custom cell file for the label named `timeLabel`.
-5. Create an IBOutlet to the custom cell file for the label named `nameLabel`.
-5. Create an IBOutlet to the custom cell file for the switch named `alarmSwitch`.
-6. Create an IBAction for the switch named `switchValueChanged` which you will implement using a custom protocol later in these instructions.

 ### Static Table View